pingcap/tidb-lightning/docs/en_US/02-Deployment.md

     - 32 GB+ memory
     - 1 TB+ SSD, preferring higher IOPS
     - 10 Gigabit network card
-    - `tikv-importer` would fully consumes all CPU, disk I/O and network bandwidth when running, and deploying on a dedicated machine is strongly recommended.
+    - `tikv-importer` fully consumes all CPU, disk I/O and network bandwidth when running, and deploying on a dedicated machine is strongly recommended.
-        If not possible, `tikv-importer` could be deployed together with other components like `tikv-server`, but the import speed may be affected.
+        If not possible, `tikv-importer` could be deployed together with other components like `tikv-server`, but the import speed might be affected.

 If you have got enough machines, you could deploy multiple Lightning/Importer servers, with each working on a distinct set of tables, to import the data in parallel.